 “Your more ‘traditional’ legacy data center is a generic concept and standard architecture which has been built for dealing with lots of small problems in series; serving a web page or a file, for example.
 However, the modern enterprise computing problems involving such vast amounts of data look a lot like the supercomputing problems academia and research have been facing for some time.”

 “We’re going to have to see a greater deployment of High Performance Compute (HPC) ready colocation facilities to cope with the vast amounts of data that businesses are producing,” says McCulloch.

 “This isn’t really something that’s common in many colocation facilities, so as businesses look to crunch more data, we expect to see a greater deployment of HPC facilities.”

 McCulloch says their location in Godalming outside of London is a real advantage as they can exploit more cost-effective power services as the demand for power is much lower.

 “Our low latency connectivity to Tier 1 and Tier 2 carrier interchanges means we still have all the connectivity to key London facilities without the location expense for the customer.
 It also means we have the space available to expand or modify our facility, allowing us to accommodate for newer technologies in years to come,” says McCulloch.

-“In addition to be HPC ready, our site in Godalming is also ‘OCP Ready’ (Open Compute Project), highlighting that our facility is designed to accommodate new technologies that don’t conform to the ‘standard’ data centre specifications.
+“In addition to be HPC ready, our site in Godalming is also ‘OCP Ready’ (Open Compute Project), highlighting that our facility is designed to accommodate new technologies that don’t conform to the ‘standard’ data center specifications.
 We can fit and power wider racks outside the norm and use our HPC suitable cooling and power capabilities to power up to 25kW of adjoining rack stacking. “